AAverin/android-interfaced-webview/README.md

     }
     fun onPageFinished(url: String) {}
     fun onPageStarted(url: String) {}
-    fun onError(error: Error) {}
+    fun onError(error: Error, failingUrl: String?) {}
 }
 ```

 Use it to react on some things happening inside webview.

-### FlowableWebViewClient

-A special implementation of DelegatedWebViewClient that exposes same methods as FlowEvents that can be subscribed on.

 ## Recommendations

 With **android-interfaced-webview** your Web team can expect to have `runNativeMethod` present in every template they build.
 Method will become available after the page was loaded.

 To ensure smooth implementation, it is recommended that your Web team implements a wrapper library using their favorite technology stack, that would be calling native methods via `runNativeMethod`.
-Native development team and Web development team **must** agree on which methods are supported and what is the exepected functionality.
+Native development team and Web development team **must** agree on which methods are supported and what is the expected functionality.

 ## Recipes